Becoming a hospital CEO will require a commitment of both time and money.

 Not everyone can attend classes in these universities because of space limitations and distance considerations.
 Fortunately, nearly every state has a university with a top-notch healthcare management program, so access to this lucrative profession is available to everyone.

-A hospital CEO can come from a healthcare administration background or a medical background, and there are many other suitable degrees besides the ones mentioned above.
+A hospital CEO can come from a healthcare administration background or a medical background.
+There are many other suitable degrees besides the ones mentioned above.
 Some of the top hospital CEOs in the country were once medical doctors who decided to change careers to become healthcare administrators.
 With experience and expertise comes a larger set of opportunities in the healthcare administration field.

 Who Should Study to Become a Hospital CEO?